 If you are worried about finding food from home, Brighton has specialist shops selling food from all over the world.

-Being by the sea, you can swim, go kayaking or paddle boarding, and also join one of the biggest sporting events locally:
+Being by the sea, you can swim, go kayaking or paddle boarding with ease.
+Brighton is also home to some large local sporting events, including:

 - Brighton & Hove Full and Half Marathon in April and February

 - London to Brighton Bike Ride in June

 - Ice skating at the Royal Pavilion from November to February.